arcus/education_modules/macros_instructions.md

 - you can call macros from other macros
 - you can include markdown, html, css, and javascript in the text you're subbing in, and it will execute
 - you can pass arguments to macros (especially helpful when your macro includes javascript)
-- you can automatically load all of the macros for another module by just linking to that module as an `input` in your new module's header.
+- you can automatically load all of the macros for another module by just linking to that module as an `import` in your new module's header.
 This means we can have one macro module where we save all of the macros, and then load them all with a single line in each new module.

 ## Example: Overview section